jcorbino/mole/JOSS/paper.md

 # Mimetic operators

-Mimetic operators, divergence (**D**), gradient (**G**), curl (**C**), and Laplacian (**L**) are discrete analogs of their corresponding continuum operators.
+Mimetic operators, divergence (**D**), gradient (**G**), curl (**C**), and Laplacian (**L**), are discrete analogs of their corresponding continuum operators.
 These operators satisfy in the discrete sense the vector identities that the continuum ones do [@R202301], making them more faithful to the physics in specific contexts.

-The basis of higher-dimensional operators, as well as more sophisticated operators such as the Laplacian or the biharmonic operator are the one-dimensional mimetic **G** and **D** operators, together with high-order mimetic interpolation operators [@R202202], which are also contained in the library.
+The basis of higher-dimensional operators, as well as more sophisticated operators such as the Laplacian or the biharmonic operator, are the one-dimensional mimetic **G** and **D** operators, together with high-order mimetic interpolation operators [@R202202], which are also contained in the library.
 These finite-dimensional operators can be reused throughout the mathematical model and they provide a higher level of abstraction at the time of solving PDEs.

 These operators have been used to write codes to solve PDEs of different types [@Jared; @Bazan; @Boada; @Boada2; @Rojas; @Jorge; @Josep; @Abouali].
 For an overview of mimetic methods of different types see the book by Castillo and Miranda and the references therein [@Miranda].